Wondering if refinancing your student loans is the right thing to do…or a mistake?

 I’m sure there are other good companies out there, so if you’ve had a good experience refinancing your loans for a lower rate with someone else, send me a message and let me know!
 You know I love to hear about ways to be smarter with money.

-P.S.
-The prepayment calculator I use to figure out these numbers can be found here and if you’re interested in how refinancing could help you pay off your student loans faster, you can start looking at SoFi here.
+Note: The prepayment calculator I use to figure out these numbers can be found here and if you’re interested in how refinancing could help you pay off your student loans faster, start by checking out SoFi.